Paperspace/paperspace-node/scripts.md

 `(. { iwr -useb https://metadata.paperspace.com/script }).content`

-Note: this form of download only works from within a machine assigned to the script.
+(This form of script download only works from within the machine assigned to the script.)

 ### Getting metadata from within a machine